berniewang8177/Skunkwork_friedman_tests/README.md

-Run generate_friedman.ipynb to have friedman data Then, go through the Friedman_test.ipynb
+Run generate_friedman.ipynb to have friedman data <br>
+Then, go through the Friedman_test.ipynb
 After done the splitting, move to MASATML (takes around 20min )